What are woven fabrics?

 - Taffeta – a smooth, crisp, transparent fabric having a fine rib.
 Made from silk or rayon and used in women’s evening wear.

 - Velvet – a warp cut pile fabric, made from silk or Rayon.
-With a dense cut pile that makes it very soft and lustrous, it is used as dress material for women and men.
+Due to a dense cut pile that makes it very soft and lustrous, it is used as dress material for women and men.
 It is also produced with special high twisted yarns which are single or ply yarns.

 - Mousseline – A term used to denote very fine clear fabrics, finer than muslins.
 Made of silk, wool or cotton, the weave structure is either (plain) tabby or two and one twill.
 The resulting cloth is cloth fine and transparent so we find mousseline backed with another cloth of satin or taffeta silk.